 The college may be the only stable, secure and predictable element in the lives of students who are at risk.
-At college their behaviour may be challenging and defiant or they may be withdrawn.
-We also recognise that some students are more vulnerable than others, which include students with special educational needs and or disabilities.
+At college their behaviour may be challenging and defiant or they may be withdrawn and find socialising difficult.
+We also recognise that some students are more vulnerable than others, which includes students with special educational needs and disabilities and those with protected characteristics.